Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Neutrogena Hydro Boost Hydrating Toner

-Hyaluronic acid-based hydrating toner, lightweight alcohol-free formula, absorbs quickly, adds hydration without heaviness, dermatologist-recommended, affordable, suitable for all skin types.
+Hyaluronic acid-based hydrating toner, lightweight alcohol-free formula, absorbs quickly, adds hydration without heaviness, dermatologist-recommended, competitively priced, suitable for all skin types.
 Multi-layer hydration technology with humectants and glycerin for lasting moisture retention and plump skin appearance.

 ✓ Why GiftedPicks chose this

 Neutrogena Hydro Boost is a toner with hyaluronic acid (same active as The Ordinary's Hyaluronic Acid serum).
 The Ordinary charges $5 for a serum.
 Neutrogena charges $8 for a toner with better texture and formulation.
-It's lighter, absorbs faster, feels less sticky. highly rated by customers.
+It's lighter, absorbs faster, feels less sticky.
+Well-reviewed on Amazon.
 Dermatologist-tested.
 This is The Ordinary for people who want better product feel.
 Same active, superior experience.

 ⚠ Not ideal for